 How much can I expect, if I’m eligible?
 We can’t guarantee a certain amount of money per student; decisions are also dependent on the number of applicants and available funds each year.
 But here are a few hypothetical examples, to help students understand the range of what’s possible:

 Are current students involved in the process?
 Current undergraduates are involved in finalizing the eligibility criteria, but are not involved in reviewing stipend applications.
-The alumni committee also consults with the outgoing editor-in-chief to verify applicants’ participation in the News and the demands of their positions.
+However, the alumni committee does consult with the editor-in-chief to verify applicants’ participation in the News and the demands of their positions.

 What if I quit the News?
 Quitting the News would void your eligibility for the stipend program.
 Therefore, you would forfeit the remaining money in your stipend.